-11.1 A casual employee is one engaged and paid as such.

-11.2 Casual loading

-- (a) For working ordinary time, a casual employee must be paid: - (i) the ordinary hourly rate for the work being performed; plus - (ii) a loading of 25% of the ordinary hourly rate. - (b) The casual loading constitutes part of the casual employee's all-purpose rate. - (c) The resulting rate is the casual ordinary hourly rate. - (d) Where this award refers to a penalty rate or shift loading as being calculated as a percentage of the ordinary hourly rate, that reference will (for a casual employee) instead be taken to be a reference to the casual ordinary hourly rate if the entitlement is applicable to a casual employee. - (e) The 25% casual loading in clause 11.2 does not apply to vehicle manufacturing employees in the technical field covered by clause 4.8(a)(xi).
+- 11.1 A casual employee is one engaged and paid as such. - 11.2 Casual loading - (a) For working ordinary time, a casual employee must be paid: - (i) the ordinary hourly rate for the work being performed; plus - (ii) a loading of 25% of the ordinary hourly rate. - (b) The casual loading constitutes part of the casual employee's all-purpose rate. - (c) The resulting rate is the casual ordinary hourly rate. - (d) Where this award refers to a penalty rate or shift loading as being calculated as a percentage of the ordinary hourly rate, that reference will (for a casual employee) instead be taken to be a reference to the casual ordinary hourly rate if the entitlement is applicable to a casual employee. - (e) The 25% casual loading in clause 11.2 does not apply to vehicle manufacturing employees in the technical field covered by clause 4.8(a)(xi).
 The casual loading for these employees is prescribed in clause 47 in Part 9-Vehicle manufacturing employees of this award. - On each occasion a casual employee is required to attend work the employee must be paid for a minimum of 4 consecutive hours' work.
-In order to meet their personal circumstances a casual employee may request and the employer may agree to an engagement for no less than 3 consecutive hours. - 11.4 When engaging a casual employee, the employer must inform the employee: - (a) that the employee is being engaged as a casual employee; - (b) of the name of their employer; - (c) of their classification level and rate of pay; and - (d) of the likely number of hours they will be required to perform.
+In order to meet their personal circumstances a casual employee may request and the employer may agree to an engagement for no less than 3 consecutive hours. - 11.4 Changes to casual employment status